Masters Degree in Nuclear Medicine: Program Summaries

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) doesn't collect salary and employment information specifically about medical and health physicists.
-However, this agency does compile information about physicists in general.
-In 2012, the average annual salary for physicists was $114,150, with those working for hospitals earning $161,080, according to the BLS.
-The anticipated employment growth for physicists from 2010-2020 was 14%, and the BLS noted that the demand for physicists in medicine should continue.
+The U.S. Bureau of Labor Statistics (BLS) doesn't collect salary and employment information specifically on medical and health physicists.
+However, the agency does compile information about physicists in general.
+In 2014, the average annual salary for physicists was $117,300, with those working for hospitals earning $170,270, according to the BLS.
+The anticipated employment growth for physicists from 2012-2022 was 10%, and the BLS noted that the demand for physicists in medicine should continue.

-After receiving a master's degree in medical physics, students can continue and earn a doctorate.
+After receiving a master's degree in medical physics, students can continue on to earn a doctorate if they so desire.
 Students also have the option of receiving additional graduate education in fields related to medical physics and nuclear medicine, such as radiological sciences or biochemistry.